At a Glance

 - Lack of payment may lead to foreclosure

-If you’re in over your head, reach out to a non-profit credit counseling agency to help you enroll in a DMP.
+If you’re in over your head, reach out to a non-profit credit counseling agency to help you enroll in a Debt Management Plan.
 While not free, your money will be going toward paying off your debt.

 - Consolidate payments